Description of Business

 (2) Description of Business

-Charter is the second largest cable operator in the United States and a leading broadband communications services company providing video, Internet and voice services to approximately 26.2 million residential and business customers at December 31, 2016.
-In addition, Charter sells video and online advertising inventory to local, regional and national advertising customers; and fiber-delivered communications and managed information technology (“IT”) solutions to business customers.
-Charter also owns and operates regional sports networks and local sports, news and lifestyle channels and its residential services include security and home management services.
-Charter’s core strategy is to deliver high quality products at highly competitive prices, combined with outstanding service.
+Charter is the second largest cable operator in the United States and a leading broadband communications services company providing video, Internet and voice services to residential and small and medium business customers.
+Charter also recently launched its Spectrum mobile service to residential customers.
+In addition, Charter sells video and online advertising inventory to local, regional and national advertising customers and fiber-delivered communications and managed information technology (“IT”) solutions to large enterprise customers.
+Charter also owns and operates regional sports networks and local sports, news and community channels.
+Charter’s core strategy is to use its network to deliver high quality products at highly competitive prices, combined with outstanding service.

 Also included in Liberty Broadband is a former investment in outstanding shares of Time Warner Cable, which was classified as available-for-sale and carried at fair value based on quoted market prices until the second quarter of 2016 when Time Warner Cable merged with Charter.
-See note 5 for information regarding the Company’s former investment in Time Warner Cable.
 Additionally, the Company historically had written call options and a cashless collar agreement on Time Warner Cable shares.
 See note 4 for information regarding the Time Warner Cable written call options and cashless collar agreement.